yeyn19/RaD-Agent/README.md

 ## 4. ToolBench

 To test on Toolbench, it is a little complex.
-You need to first Start a ToolServer following the guide [here](https://github.com/OpenBMB/ToolBench), also you can build it [locally](https://drive.google.com/file/u/0/d/1JdbHkL2D8as1docfHyfLWhrhlSP9rZhf/view?usp=sharing&pli=1)
+You need to first request a ToolServer `toolbenchkey` following the guide [here](https://github.com/OpenBMB/ToolBench), also you can build it [locally](https://drive.google.com/file/u/0/d/1JdbHkL2D8as1docfHyfLWhrhlSP9rZhf/view?usp=sharing&pli=1)

+after getting a toolbench key, you need to specify the `toolbench_key` in `ets_utils.py`

-After setting up toolserver, you can set the toolserver-url in `answer_generation.py` line 272, and then run the commands:
+After setting up toolserver, you can run the commands:

 ```bash
 python answer_generation.py
 ```

 In our experiment, we use this split```./assetstoolbench_test_data_0925/test_query_ids```.
+You can try different methods in `--method` part, like DFS, BFS, ETS.
+The explanation of the hyperparameters are described in the following part.

-We have hold the original ToolBench Test result in 2023, If you have any problems in implementing ToolBench, you can connect yeyn2001@gmail.com
+> Because gpt-3.5-turbo-0613 can not be Requested by OpenAI, and the main experiement is performed in 2023.07, Many Rapid-API server is not exists today, the score may not re-implemented today.
+But we have hold the original ToolBench Test result of our main experiment, If you have any problems reimplementing ToolBench experiment,  you can connect yeyn2001@gmail.com

 ## Elo-Tree Search Hyperparameter explanation

 here, we just parse your method name, and specify it into some format ETS method such as `ETS_all-100_annealing_k50_sqrt_s100_f1_t173.72_p0.9_c15_m3_rn1_rg3`. we mainly split the name by "_", the logic is at `./test_codes/test_24.py`, line 340-380

+For ETS:

 - ETS means Elo-base Tree Search, the main method of RaD-Agent
 - K50, means how to update the elo score in the equation. bigger k means to update elo score fastly.
 We set this to 50 in all the experiment